 The research project consisted of two separate studies.
 In the first, a sample of 856 commuters reported how often they usually greet or thank their shuttle drivers.
 The commuters also indicated how often they have neutral conversations with the drivers, such as asking questions about the commute itself.
 In addition, they answered questions about their overall life satisfaction (via the aptly named Satisfaction with Life Scale), and reported how often they experience feelings such as happiness, cheerfulness, and calm.

-The results showed that the more often the subjects actively practiced being thankful – for example by initiating “positive social interactions” with the drivers – the greater their sense of well-being and life satisfaction.
+The results showed that “just saying hello” was surprisingly effective.
+The more often the subjects actively practiced being thankful – for example by initiating these “positive social interactions” with the drivers – the greater their sense of well-being and life satisfaction.
 And this was not the case with the more neutral conversations (such as asking the driver for directions).
 This suggests that the well-wishing or expressions of gratitude were the source of the enhanced sense of well-being.

 Being thankful can include the simplest of greetings